phoenix1ee/AlgorithmLabs/ProgrammingAssignment1/README.md

 # Shun Fai Lee Programming Assignment 1

-This python package is developed with Python and to be run with python interpreter 3.13.
+This python package is developed on and expected to be run in CLI with python interpreter 3.13.

-It accepted user input in the form of a text file containing numbers, or a file containing a list of files in the same executing directory and output to the same directory as the input file.

-It can also perform optional actions, including printing information of sort type, no. of comparison, no. of exchange, processing time(ns), with the appropriate argument input.
+It accepted user input in the form of a text file containing lines of coordinates, or a file containing a list of full file path and output statistics to console and/or files to the same directory as the input file, by passing optional arguments.
+These information includes file names, data size, m size, processing time(ns) to console and repeat for multiple times optionally for better accuracy of statistics, with the appropriate argument input.

 ## How to download and run:

 1. Download and install Python on your computer
 2. Navigate to [this](.) directory (containing the README.md)
-3. Run the program as a module: `python -m sorter -h`.
+3. Run the program as a module: `python -m manhattan -h`.
 This will print the help message.
-4. Run the program as a module (with real inputs): `python -m sorter <input_file> -`
+4. Run the program as a module (with real inputs): `python -m manhattan <input_file> m`
    a.
-IE: `python -m sorter file/number.txt`
+IE: `python -m manhattan file/coordinates.txt 30 -o`

-Output of the sorted numbers, with statistics will be written to an output file with name echoing the input file after processing the input file.
+Output of the calculated and desired result will be written to a file named output_coordinates.txt at directory `file/`.

 ### Intruction to Run: